 What files are in this project?
 Give me a summary of what you see.

-Claude will scan your folder and describe what it finds.
-This isn’t a generic AI response.
-It’s specific to your actual files.
+Claude will scan your folder and summarize what it sees.
+The response is specific to your files.

 Try creating something: